Everytime It Rains

 "Everytime It Rains" is the fourth single released from Swedish band Ace of Base's album Flowers in the UK, featured on a re-release of the album.
 The song was written for Annie Lennox by Rick Nowels, Billy Steinberg, and Maria Vidal.
 The single peaked at number 22 in the UK in April 1999.

-It was also remixed for American audiences and promotionally released as a lead single for their Greatest Hits record in April 2000.
-The single was not released commercially in the United States.
+For the song's release in the US audience, British producers Mark Taylor and Jeff Taylor reworked the recording into an uptempo dance oriented version targeted at American audiences.
+In March 2000, the single was serviced to US radio stations as the lead single in support of the band's first Greatest Hits compilation.
+The single failed to chart in the Billboard Hot 100 and was the groups first single that did not receive a commercial release.

 Background

 "The tipping point, for Linn anyway, was when she was forced to sing a track about “getting wet” that Jenny already had sung but they (the American label) only wanted 100% Linn on the track.
 Linn said to me once that it was the worst thing for her.
 It made it even more difficult between Jenny and Linn – Jenny felt bad-neglected.
 Linn felt terrible-forced to sing a lyric she didn’t like and at the same time push Jenny away.
 Impossible situation around Everytime It Rains.
 I don’t like that track one bit, it killed us so to say – The tipping point anyway."

 — —Jonas Berggren talking to Renowned for Sound about the song.

 Clive Davis of Arista Records, who had suggested the band cover "Don't Turn Around" for The Sign, requested for Malin Berggren to record Everytime It Rains for Cruel Summer, as she had no solo songs on the album.
 Jenny Berggren initially recorded the track when Malin, looking to take a secondary role in the band, ignored Davis's demands.
 According to Jonas Berggren, once Davis found out that the track had not been recorded by the vocalist of his choosing as instructed, he called Malin and cautioned her regarding Ace of Base's future in the Americas.
 Linn promptly flew to Norway to record her vocals.
 However, in continued protest, she only allowed for one take.
 This one vocal take was used for the released version.
 "She was sad", Jonas Berggren wrote to fans about the incident in February 2011.
 "And you can hear she didn't like it [...] it was after that incident that she decided she didn't want to be involved in the music industry anymore."